On super Pl\"{u}cker embedding and cluster algebras

 In the previous sections, we proved that (in both cases) we obtain an embedding.
 We treated the two cases by different methods.
 While the case of $k$-planes admits a purely algebraic treatment very close to the classical case (but still presenting some surprising answers), for the general case we had to use a more sophisticated approach based on the Voronov-Zorich construction of exterior powers (where the superanalog of a multivector is a function on covectors, no longer multilinear as opposed to the classical prototype).

-A key difference with the classical Pl\"{u}cker map, for both considered cases, is the emergence of a set of ``essential'' Pl\"{u}cker coordinates.
-Recall that in the classical situation of $k$-planes in $n$-space, the Pl\"{u}cker coordinates are all components of a non-zero $k$-vector treated as homogeneous coordinates in the corresponding projective space.
-Unlike that, in the supercase we identify either a subset of even and odd components of an even $r$-vector, for $r$-planes in $n|m$-space, or a finite number of even and odd variables obtained by evaluating the Pl\"{u}cker transform of an $r|s$-plane on combinations of covectors from $V$ and $\Pi V$.
+A key difference with the classical Pl\"{u}cker map, for both considered cases, is the necessity to distinguish ``essential'' Pl\"{u}cker coordinates.
+In the classical situation of $k$-planes in $n$-space, the Pl\"{u}cker coordinates are all components of a non-zero $k$-vector treated as homogeneous coordinates in the corresponding projective space.
+There is no distinction of ``essential'' and ``inessential'' components.
+Unlike that, in the supercase we identified either a subset of even and odd components of an even $r$-vector, for $r$-planes in $n|m$-space, or a finite number of even and odd variables obtained by evaluating the Pl\"{u}cker transform of an $r|s$-plane on combinations of covectors from $V$ and $\Pi V$.
 Therefore we effectively work with ``reduced'' Pl\"{u}cker maps,

 or